ESP32 Gas Leak Detection System with MQ Sensor and LED Alarm – DIY Project

 delay(2000);

 A 2-second delay between readings.
-Lower this value for more frequent polling, or replace with a non-blocking timer for advanced builds.
+Lower this for more frequent polling, or replace with a non-blocking timer for advanced builds.

 Serial Monitor Output